This article was updated in March 2022 to reflect changing conditions, prices and trends

 Due to a weakening in downstream demand and delays in the supply chain (i.e. trade shipments), coffee revenue has largely flatlined in the US and isn’t expected to grow again until after the pandemic.
 Though to be fair to the US, this is happening across markets and isn’t isolated to the Americas.
 Revenue dropped 17.9% in 2020 against 2019, but is expected to resume growth at a CAGR of 8.7% through to 2025.
 The US coffee production market shrank 0.6% in 2020.

 The UK coffee market

 Market size: US$1.2 billion

 Europe is the seat of coffee’s power across the world, although the UK itself only makes up a small portion of this market (compared to the likes of Finland, where consumers drink about four times as much coffee as the UK).
-Social distancing measures have severely impacted the industry, particularly at the cafe and coffee shop level, leading to a 1.3% decline in the market’s size and 15.7% decline in revenue.
+Social distancing measures severely impacted the industry in 2020, particularly at the cafe and coffee shop level, leading to a 1.3% decline in the market’s size and 15.7% decline in revenue.
 Looking ahead to 2025, experts predict the UK coffee market will grow more strongly than the US with 10.5% CAGR over the next five years.

 The Australian coffee market